ilijaljubicic/mikan/readme.md

     {"mikanType": "subscribe", "topic": []}

-This command sets the Client to subscribe to the default topic "json".
+This command sets the Client to subscribe to the default topic "json", the catch all topic.

 #### Filtering messages